OceanEcoWatch/PlasticDetectionService/docs/self_reflection_se35_software_modeling_and_design_patterns.md

 ## Self Assessment

-I've implemented design principles, multiple design patterns and a advanced architectural pattern for a complex/real-world project.
+I've implemented design principles, multiple (domain specific) design patterns and a advanced architectural pattern for a complex/real-world project.
 The implementation of the principles and patterns was done based on the quality attributes most important to the stage our project is in.
 Therefore, I self-assess myself to be at level 2-3.